hitchcock9000/carbon-ai-microservice/README.md

 ---

-**Built with passion for sustainability and machine learning | Ironhack Data Analytics Bootcamp 2024-2025**
+**Built with passion for sustainability and machine learning | Ironhack Data Analytics Bootcamp Nov-Dec 2024**

 ---